Budget of NASA

 As a federal agency, the National Aeronautics and Space Administration (NASA) receives its funding from the annual federal budget passed by the United States Congress.
 The following charts detail the amount of federal funding allotted to NASA each year over its history to pursue programs in aeronautics research, robotic spaceflight, technology development, and human space exploration programs.

 Annual budget

-NASA's budget for financial year (FY) 2020 is $22.6 billion.
-It represents 0.48% of the $4.7 trillion the United States plans to spend in the fiscal year.
+NASA's budget for fiscal year (FY) 2024 is $25.4 billion.
+It represents 0.37% of the $6.8 trillion the United States spent that year.
+Due to a full-year continuing resolution, NASA's FY2025 budget is the same as FY2024.

+In May 2025, during the second Donald Trump administration, the FY2026 budget request was released, proposing a radical 24% cut to its overall budget and the smallest since 1961.
+Despite political opposition, the cuts are being implemented through staff reductions.

-Since its inception, the United States has spent nearly US$650 billion (in nominal dollars) on NASA.
+Since its inception, the United States has spent over $1.8 trillion (in 2024 dollars) on NASA.